[?] Subscribe To The Bookkeeping Blog

 Sandi, Victoria, B.C.
 May 2010

-I attended a webinar sponsored by IPBC this week.
+I attended a webinar sponsored by IPBC in April 2010.
 The speaker was the esteemed Evelyn Jacks of The Knowledge Bureau on A Deeper Tax Knowledge.

 One of the topics discussed was the necessity for a bookkeeper to understand how sales taxes in Canada are applied.